coderefinery/social-coding/talk.md

 ## Patents

-- Protects a *novel, non-obvious, technical invention*
+- Protects a *novel, non-obvious, technical invention*.
 - Must be registered *before revealed*.
 Registration involves full disclosure.
 - Can an algorithm be patented?
 Software?
 - Patents are a minefield and often used to troll ("patent troll").

 When you can use:
-- Get expert advice
+- Get expert advice.

 Examples: RSA cryptography (possibly good), Amazon 1-click (probably bad).